 Create a salt lick for butterflies and bees

 Provide damp soil with a drip hose or birdbath on bare soil, and mix in wood ash or sea salt into the mud.
 Some butterfly species also enjoy fruit, so leave out an over-ripe banana, apple, or orange on top of a sponge in a dish with slightly salted water for a nice snack.

 Native plants are four times more attractive than non-native plants to pollinators.
 In addition, native plants usually require less maintenance because they are ideally suited to the local environment.

 Leave dead wood for nesting

 Most bees are solitary species, meaning that a female bee will mate and they lay eggs in cells by herself.
 Providing dead trees or even a dead limbs for nesting sites for native bees can help them thrive.
 Another option is to drill holes ranging from 3 to 5 inches deep on scrap lumber mounted on posts or eaves.

 Add a hummingbird feeder

-Make artificial nectar by mixing four parts water with one part sugar, and never use artificial sweeteners, juice, or honey.
+Make artificial nectar for your feeder by mixing four parts water with one part sugar, and never use artificial sweeteners, juice or honey.
 Dissolve sugar and allow it to dry before placing in a red colored feeder.

-Provide a wide range of plant, including perennials and annuals, with a variety of flower shapes and sizes.
+Cultivate a wide range of plants throughout the growing season.
+Include perennials and annuals with a variety of flower shapes and sizes.
 Also, grow night-blooming flowers to encourage moth and bat populations.